sapphiredev/examples/README.md

     -   `src/sample-bot.ts`
         _**note**: The main bot file, this is called by NodeJS after compiling the TypeScript code._

+## Docker

+This sample bot has docker support for both development & production.

+**This is completely optional** and serves as an example on how to do things the docker-way

+### Development

+Fill in the .env and run `docker-compose up`.
+This will start the bot in watch mode and automatically run it after each save.
+It will build the `Dockerfile` up untill the `development` stage.

+### Production

+Just like in the development step, you have to fill in the `.env` file and then run the following command to create a production image;

+    docker build . -t botname

+To test if your image works, you can run:

+    docker run --name=botname botname

 ## Meta

 ### License